Giulia-Calia/LEAF/README.md

-# LEAF - (phytopLasmas Effector prediction via rAndom Forest/tobe changed)
+# LEAPH - (ensembLe model for Effector clAssification in PHytoplasmas)
-LEAF is an ensemble machine learning predictor able to classify effector proteins form other function-generic proteins.
+LEAPH is an ensemble machine learning predictor able to classify effector proteins form other function-generic proteins.
 It is compose by 4 classification models: Random Forest, XGBoost, Gaussian Naive Bayes and Multinomial Naive Bayes.

-LEAF output is a binary classification of proteins (effector/non effector), associated with the models agreement.
+LEAPH output is a binary classification of proteins (effector/non effector), associated with the models agreement score.
 To be considered effector, a protein has to reach a correcteness prediction-probability >= 90% by at least one of the models.

-This repository contains both LEAF source code and scripts to build-up the feature tables necessary for its application along with a Singularity3.7 container for a smoother usage of this effector proteins predictor.
-Moreover in directory ```app_LEAF/LEAF_SOM/``` a Shiny App showing different configuration of Self-Organizing-Maps it's available to explore the results from LEAF application to 13 phytoplasma proteomes.
+This repository contains both LEAPH source code and scripts to build-up the feature tables necessary for its application along with a Singularity3.7 container for a smoother usage of this effector proteins predictor.
+Moreover in directory ```app_LEAPH/Effector-Comb/``` a Shiny App showing different configuration of Self-Organizing-Maps it's available to explore the results from LEAPH application to 13 phytoplasma proteomes.
 The Shiny App usage is explained in the ```README_SOM.md``` file in the aforementioned directory

 ## Usage
-LEAF can be used as a stand-alone script or with the available singularity3.7 container (recommended)
+LEAPH can be used as a stand-alone script or with the available singularity3.7 container (recommended)

 ### LEAF from container
-To properly use LEAF you can clone the directory and execute the LEAF1.0.sh file in the provided container
+To properly use LEAPH you can clone the directory and execute the LEAF1.0.sh file in the provided container

 **---LEAF.sh help---**
 ```